Top 9 Document Collaboration Tools for Growing Teams

 Choosing your collaboration tool: A quick decision framework

-• If you primarily use Microsoft 365, go with OneDrive with Office Online.
-The integration is seamless, and your team already knows the interface.
+If you primarily use Microsoft 365 and your docs are mostly drafts and shared files, OneDrive with Office Online is the natural pick.
+The integration is clean and your team already knows the interface.

 Top 9 document collaboration tools